Logitech/logi_bridge_sdk/README.md

 ### Overlay 3d VR Keyboard

 The overlay package is fully compatible with all application that is developed based on STEAM VR (©Valve).
+To launch it, double click on Logitech_Bridge.exe contained in the previously unzipped folder.

 <p align="center">
 <img src="documentation/pictures/BridgeUI_0.8.3_main.JPG">
 </p>

-It is the SW piece that supports the Bridge SDK and allows the user to visualize/overlay a view of the virtual representation of the keyboard in any VR application game: It acts in fact as an additional “virtual” Headset that has his own view that is virtually placed right in front of the user’s HMD’s view.
+After launching it will add a system tray icon.
+You can open it by clicking on it.
+This UI allows an easy wrapper to the main core Bridge SDK (runs behind the scenes) and allows to overlay a  virtual representation of the keyboard in any VR application game: It acts in fact as an additional “virtual” Headset that has his own view that is virtually placed right in front of the user’s HMD’s view.

+The keyboard will appear as soon as the associated HTC tracker is turned on (options to toggle visibility are available) and the user will be able to see it "floating" above any app.

 It will render a 3D representation of a G810 keyboard, complete with animations when the keys are pressed.
+Some different skins are also included.

 <p align="center">
 <img src="documentation/pictures/skin_rocks_G810.PNG">
 </p>

-The keyboard will appear as soon as the associated tracker is turned on (options to toggle visibility are available) and the user will be able to see it "floating" above any app.
+## Feedback & Bugs:
+We  strongly suggest to use our private GitHub repository for bug reports and features requests.
+Follow this [link](https://github.com/Logitech/logi_bridge_sdk/issues) and post it there.
+This will allow easier tracking and followup.

+If you have any other generic questions or comments, please feel free to contact us on bridgesdk@logitech.com.